HOW TO FUND YOUR STUDY ABROAD PROGRAM

 The primary benefit of student loans is that they make education accessible to all so that you do not have to settle for a lesser option.

-It is also a more structured and credible format of raising funds than other alternatives like selling assets, borrowing from friends & family.
+It is also a more structured and credible format of raising funds than other alternatives like selling assets and borrowing from friends & family.

 The below analysis will help you in understanding the utility of education loans better: